 With frame dimensions of 11.66mm by 6.15mm, the Ultra-16 format provides the frame size between the standard 16mm and Super 16 achieving a wider image.
-The image is readily converted into NTSC/PAL (1.33 ratio), 35mm film (1.85 ratio) and HDTV (1.78 ratio) and tends to make use of either both the full width or fell vertical frame depending upon its application.
+The image is readily converted into NTSC/PAL (1.33 ratio), 35mm film (1.85 ratios) and HDTV (1.78 ratios) and tends to make use of either both the full width or full vertical frame depending on upon its application.

 Kodak and Agfa happen to be the two major suppliers of 16mm film now as Fuji closed their film manufacturing facility in 2012.
 The television uses 16mm for Hallmark Hall of Fame anthology, The O.C, Friday Night Lights, HBO’s Westworld and also The Walking Dead in the U.S.

 The 16mm format is quite rapidly getting popular for commercials as well as dramas.
 British Broadcasting Company has played a vital role in the format development.

 BBC collaborated extensively with Kodak back in the 50s and 60s era so that 16mm could be taken to a professional level since the BBC required less expensive, more feasible, and portable production solution while keeping a higher quality than what was offered as the time when formats were usually used for theatrical shorts at home, cartoons, newsreel, and documentaries for various purposes including educational videos limiting the high-end unskilled usage.

 Whereas today, 16mm format is often used for student films as its usage for making the documentary has almost vanished from existence.

 The super film is still used for some productions that are destined for HD with the invention of HDTV.
 Some of the low-budget theatrical features tend to be shot on super 16mm and 16mm such as the independent hit Clerks, directed by Kevin Smith.